mozilla/betachannel/docs/SPEC.md

 A developer signs into d2g with Persona.

-A developer uploads their privileged app (zip file) which creates or updates a project.
-The service signs the privileged app.
+A developer uploads their privileged app (zip file) which creates or updates an App.
+The service signs the privileged app zip file.

 A developer shares the install link to the latest version of their app with their beta testers via their email client or other communication medium.

-A developer can see their list of projects and navigate to a specific project.
+A developer can see their list of Apps and navigate to a specific App.

 ### Beta Tester Use Cases